MILANBHADARKA/Next.js/README.md

 # NEXT.js Code Repository

 **Description:**
 This repository contains a curated collection of Next.js code examples and components.
-It is designed to help developers build scalable and modern web applications efficiently,especially for begineer.
+It is designed to help developers build scalable and modern web applications efficiently,especially for beginner.

 ---